Fraser Institute: History

 The Fraser Institute was founded in 1974 by Michael Walker, an economist from the University of Western Ontario, and businessman T. Patrick Boyle, then a vice-president of MacMillan Bloedel.
 The institute is named after the Fraser River.
 According to CBC News, some people allege that Michael Walker helped set up the institute after he received financial backing from forestry giant MacMillan Bloedel, largely to counter British Columbia's NDP government, then led by premier Dave Barrett.
 Antony Fisher, who had founded the Institute of Economic Affairs in the United Kingdom, was a co-founder.

-It obtained charitable status in Canada on October 22, 1974, and in the United States in 1978.
+The institute obtained charitable status in Canada on October 22, 1974, and in the United States in 1978.
 It is a member of the Atlas Network, which Fisher founded in 1981.
 Fisher was appointed acting director in 1975, until Walker became executive director in 1977.

 In late 1997, the institute set up a research program emulating the UK's Social Affairs Unit, called the Social Affairs Centre.
 Its founding director was Patrick Basham.
 The program's funding came from Rothmans International and Philip Morris.
 When Rothmans was bought by British American Tobacco (BAT) in 1999, its funding ended, and in 2000 the institute wrote to BAT asking for $50,000 per year, to be split between the Social Affairs Centre and the Centre for Risk and Regulation.
 The letter highlighted the institute's 1999 publication Passive Smoke: The EPA's Betrayal of Science and Policy, "which highlighted the absence of any scientific evidence for linking cancer with second-hand smoke [and] received widespread media coverage both in Canada and the United States".
 At this time the CEO of BAT's Canadian subsidiary, Imasco, was also on the Fraser Institute's board of trustees.

 In 1999, the Fraser Institute was criticized by health professionals and scientists for sponsoring two conferences on the tobacco industry entitled Junk Science, Junk Policy?
 Managing Risk and Regulation and Should Government Butt Out?
 The Pros and Cons of Tobacco Regulation.
 Critics charged the institute was associating itself with the tobacco industry's many attempts to discredit authentic scientific work.

 The Fraser Institute accepted donations worth $100,000 from Philip Morris for "publishing research studies" in 2011–2012.
 Research produced by the Institute has previously argued that "tobacco taxation causes smuggling", a common claim by corporations in the industry that has been disputed by public health officials and critics as exaggerated and erroneous.

 According to the January 2020 Global Go To Think Tank Index Report (Think Tanks and Civil Societies Program, University of Pennsylvania), Fraser is number 14 (of 8,200) in the "Top Think Tanks Worldwide" and number 1 in the "Top Think Tanks in Mexico and Canada".